 As of December 30, 2012, the Company had both fixed and variable interest rate debt outstanding.
 On the fixed-rate debt, the interest rate risk presented with respect to long-term debt, excluding capital lease obligations, primarily relates to the potential impact a decrease in interest rates of one percentage point has on the fair value of \$310.2 million of fixed-rate debt and not on the Company's financial position or results of operations.
 However, as discussed above under "Interest Rate Risk," the Company has interest rate swap agreements on a portion of its fixed-rate debt.
 The interest rate risk of fixed-rate debt presented in the tables above excludes the effect of the \$225.0 million for which we designated interest rate swap agreements as fair value hedges for the terms of the swap agreements.
 As interest rates decrease, the fair market values of the interest rate swap agreements increase.
-The interest rate risk presented above with respect to the interest rate swap agreements represents the potential impact an increase in interest rates of one percentage point has on our results of operations, represents the potential impact an increase an increase in interest rate of one percentage point has on our results of operations related to our \$1,114.8 million of variable interest rate long-term debt outstanding as of December 30, 2012 had a weighted average remaining maturity of approximately six years.
+The interest rate risk presented above with respect to the interest rate swap agreements represents the potential impact an increase in interest rates of one percentage point has on our results of operations.
+On the variable interest rate debt, the interest rate risk presented with respect to long-term debt, excluding capital lease obligations, represents the potential impact an increase in interest rates of one percentage point has on our results of operations related to our \$1,114.8 million of variable interest rate long-term debt outstanding as of December 30, 2012.
+The Company's variable-rate long-term debt outstanding as of December 30, 2012 had a weighted average remaining maturity of approximately six years.